Steps to exporting

 - phytosanitary (plant health) and labelling requirements for your destination country

-- using MPI-approved independent verification agencies (IVAs) or MPI-approved service providers or facilities for phytosanitary activities
+- using MPI-authorised independent verification agencies (IVAs) or MPI-authorised service providers or facilities for phytosanitary activities

 - seed varietal certification requirements, if required